lwojcik/bnet-auth-service/README.md

 ## Swagger

 Swagger is available when `NODE_ENV` is set to `development` at `http://service.url.here/api`.
 When using the service locally, the URL is most likely `http://localhost:3000/api`.

-## Contributions

-`bnet-auth-service` is mostly a complete project and no further features are planned.

-The type of contributions that are most welcome:

-- bug reports and fixes of any kind
-- documentation improvements
-- suggestions of additional properties returned by any of the existing endpoints
-- error responses that weren't explicitly documented

-Before contributing be sure to read [Code of Conduct](https://github.com/sc2pte/bnet-auth-service/blob/master/CODE_OF_CONDUCT.md).

-## License

-Code is available under MIT license.
-See [LICENSE](https://raw.githubusercontent.com/sc2pte/bnet-auth-service/master/LICENSE) for more information.